dekoza/mtgpl/SNC.rst

    Disciplined Duelist enters the battlefield with a shield counter on it.
 (If it would be dealt damage or destroyed, remove a shield counter from it instead.)

+:mtgtip:`Evelyn, the Covetous<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/0/c0dad61f-36cd-46af-82b7-a02e04efd676.jpg?1649424996|https://scryfall.com/card/snc/184/evelyn-the-covetous?utm_source=api>`
+   Flash

+   Whenever Evelyn, the Covetous or another vampire enters the battlefield under your control, exile the top card of each player's library with a collection counter on it.

+   Once each turn, you may play a card from exile with a collection counter on it if it was exiled by an ability you controlled, and you may spend mana as though it were any color to cast it.

 :mtgtip:`Falco Spara, Pactweaver<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/e/ae25db8c-3d10-4196-b002-9d2aabd5f4de.jpg?1649364262|https://scryfall.com/card/snc/186/falco-spara-pactweaver?utm_source=api>`
    Flying, trample